Looking for a fun treat for the kids for St. Patrick's Day? Then these rainbow DIY edible crayons are fun, easy to make and all kinds of HAPPY.

-That got me thinking about all the different foods and drinks I have had for St. Patrick’s Day.
-We put together a list of 25+ Easy St. Patrick’s Day Snacks and Drinks that will share everything from THE BEST RAINBOW RICE KRISPIE TREATS to RAINBOW EDIBLE CRAYONS
+That got me thinking about all the different foods and drinks I have had for St. Patrick's Day.
+We put together a list of 25+ Easy St. Patrick’s Day Snacks and Drinks and 21+ Rainbow Party Foods that will share everything from Rainbow Rice Krispie Treats to Rainbow Cheesecake.

-Whether you celebrate St. Patrick’s Day for the religious aspect or not, we have fully embarrassed the rainbow loving holiday around our house and made these super simple treats for the kids to take to school in their lunches.
+Whether you celebrate St. Patrick's Day or not, we have fully embarrassed the rainbow-loving holiday all March long around our house and made these super simple treats for the kids to take to school in their lunches.

 I made a homemade version of these quite a few years ago now.